-In April, I continued my work through the list of fishable trout water that is within spitting distance of Northern Virginia.
-Last year, I spent a lot of time on the road on repeated pilgrammages to Western Maryland.
-After learning how to pronounce the name of this river – just try to say it fast a few times – I decided to head up and check out the area around the Daniels Dam.
+In April, I continued my work through the list of fishable trout water within spitting distance of Northern Virginia.
+Last year, I spent a lot of time on the road on repeated pilgrimages to Western Maryland.
+After learning how to pronounce the name of this river – try to say it fast a few times – I decided to head up and check out the area around the Daniels Dam.

-According to the Maryland DNR, this is popular with fly anglers and is stocked with a 2 trout per day creel limit.
+According to the Maryland DNR, this is popular with fly anglers and is stocked with a 2 trout per day creel limit – catch-and-release.
 Interestingly enough, the DNR explicitly abandons the catch and release ethic for this river and emphatically states that folks should harvest up to the legal limit.
 The reason makes sense.
-Like Town Creek, this water becomes to warm for trout in the summer and they will die anyway.
+Like Town Creek, this water becomes too warm for trout in the summer, and they will die anyway.
 By the time July rolls around, it’s pretty much over for the trout here.
 However, the river does hold smallies, so you can still visit this water and have a good time.

 So, I chalked this up to a recon and packed it in.